Table of Contents

 What is HVAC KPI?

-An HVAC KPI or Key Performance Indicator is a measurable value or metric demonstrating an HVAC company’s progress for essential business objectives.
+An HVAC KPI or Key Performance Indicator is a measurable value or metric demonstrating an HVAC company’s progress toward essential business objectives.
 KPIs help business owners track their company’s trajectory over a defined period.

 KPIs for HVAC Companies

 Remember that every business is different and that yours may have specialized key performance indicators depending on various factors.
 Some critical questions include: how much you spend on advertising, your workforce, and the types of services you offer.

 Key Performance Indicators Help Businesses Track Progress in 2023 and help identify areas for improvement that can streamline a more profitable company long-term.

 Basic income is the first HVAC KPI you have to measure.
 Your basic income or sales revenue is the amount of money you are bringing in from all service and product sales.
 Basic income does not include any taxes, customer acquisition costs, or any other deductions.

 Your number should give you a good idea of whether you have any slow seasons or service spikes.
 And that’s good knowledge to have in general because it will help you anticipate when your customers will need service and when you can lower/raise service prices.

 Finding this primary income number should be relatively straightforward if you keep a good record of all your invoices.
 Just add up the amount you made on each invoice for last year, and boom, you have your sales revenue number.

 Basic Profit Margin

 Your basic profit margin, or gross margin, is what you made after deducting the service cost.
 To find your basic profit margin follow this formula: basic income – the cost of providing service / basic income.
 The figure you come to is how much profit you make before tax.

 Variable and Fixed Costs

 The general rule of thumb is that you should keep your variable and fixed business costs under 30% of your total basic income.
 You may save money monthly by closely tracking supplies, looking at service routes and areas, and calculating your marketing and advertising ROI.

 Advertising and Marketing